 Return to the "Browse Sites" main page map and clear the "Search sites" box by clicking on the gray circle with an "x."
-Use the "+ & -" buttons in the bottom left corner to zoom in and out (or double click on the map).
+Use the "+ & -" buttons in the bottom left corner to zoom in and out.
 Click and drag to move the map to locate your school and home.
 Are there any sensor stations nearby?
-If so, record the name(s) and site code(s) for sensor stations nearby to use in later lab activities.
+If so, record the name(s) and site code(s) for sensor stations nearby to use in later lab activities or for local water monitoring.